-Hardness of less than 60.0 mg/L, is generally very low, indicating extremely soft water.
-All samples evaluated had average hardness levels of around 9.7 to 19.1 mg/L, indicating extremely soft water.
+Hardness of less than 60.0 mg/L is generally very low, indicating extremely soft water.
+All samples evaluated had average hardness levels of around 18 to 28 mg/L, indicating extremely soft water.
 However, water hardness tends to be relatively soft in Georgia streams compared to the U.S. average of around 100 mg/L of CaCO3.
-The 2020 monitoring results for hardness are consistent with the historic baseline.
+The 2024 monitoring results for hardness are consistent with the historic baseline for these locations.